evanrolfe/test/README.md

 TODO: Add "Clear Search" button, validate price/share size/length as numbers (if something is entered).
 Validate share_size_max > share_size_min.

 * (PASS) Search box performs live search on already existing table of yachtshares below
-* (FAIL) Have "Clear Search" button next to search input field
+* 1. (PASS) (Completed 12/11/12 - 22:20)Have "Clear Search" button next to search input field
 * (PASS) Able to select columns, each column displays correct information in table
 * (PASS) "Sale Progress" column shows progress bar with tooltip information (when cursor is moved over a portion of the progress bar)